Electricity sector in the Philippines: History

+Operations and maintenance of the Philippine power grid and its associated assets and facilities were originally operated and maintained by the Philippine government (through National Power Corporation (NAPOCOR/NPC) and National Transmission Corporation (TransCo)) from November 3, 1936 to January 15, 2009 for 72 years and 2 months.
+Since January 15, 2009, operations and maintenance of the grid is in the private sector where it is being operated and maintained by the National Grid Corporation of the Philippines (NGCP), with grid assets, portions, and structures or components acquired and designated from the said date will have their temporary NGCP ownership.
+Those before the turnover date, however, remains with the national government through TransCo.
+This creates temporary dual ownership over the grid since the handover where TransCo owns the pre-privatization era part while NGCP during its operational period.

+1936–2009: Power grid operations and maintenance under Philippine government

 From November 3, 1936 to March 1, 2003, government-owned National Power Corporation (NAPOCOR/NPC) owned, operated, and maintained the transmission grid and its related assets and facilities.

-Due to the implementation of Electric Power Industry Reform Act (EPIRA) or Republic Act 9136 one year and nine months earlier on June 8, 2001, NAPOCOR/NPC took over the operations, maintenance, and ownership of the power grid to another government-owned corporation National Transmission Corporation (TransCo) on March 1, 2003.
-TransCo operated and maintained the grid from March 1, 2003 to January 15, 2009, and also serves as the grid's owner since March 2003, and responsible for making sure that NGCP complies with the standards set by its concession agreement with NGCP, congressional franchise, and other relevant laws.
+Due to the implementation of Electric Power Industry Reform Act (EPIRA) or Republic Act 9136 one year and nine months earlier on June 8, 2001 signed by President Gloria Macapagal Arroyo which resulted in the creation of another government-owned corporation National Transmission Corporation (TransCo) 18 days after the law was approved on June 26, 2001, NAPOCOR/NPC took over the operations, maintenance, and ownership of the power grid to TransCo on March 1, 2003 as mandated on RA 9136 or EPIRA that organized the industry into four sectors: generation, transmission, distribution, and supply.
+TransCo operated and maintained the grid from March 1, 2003 to January 15, 2009, and also serves as owner of existing portions of the grid since March 2003, and responsible for making sure that NGCP complies with the standards set by its concession agreement with NGCP, congressional franchise, and other relevant laws.

+2009–present: Power grid operations and maintenance under private sector

-Through the implementation of RA 9511 and a congressional franchise of 25 years renewable for another 25 years for a total of 50 years, TransCo turned over the operations and maintenance of the power grid to the privately-owned National Grid Corporation of the Philippines (NGCP) on January 15, 2009, with the latter operated and maintained the grid since the said date of January 2009, transferring the grid's operation and maintenance from government to a private sector.
-Assuming it secures a renewal, NGCP's franchise will end on December 1, 2058.
+Through the implementation of RA 9511 and a congressional franchise of 25 years renewable for another 25 years for a total of 50 years, TransCo turned over the operations, maintenance, and eminent domain of the power grid to the privately owned National Grid Corporation of the Philippines (NGCP) on January 15, 2009 also during the Arroyo administration, with the latter operated and maintained the grid since the said date of January 2009, transferring them from government to a private sector.
+Any assets, portions, and components that NGCP acquires and designates during its period have its temporary ownership.
+Assuming it secures a renewal, NGCP's franchise will end on December 1, 2058 where anything they acquired will be transferred to TransCo.